the-economist-editorial/component-silver-chartwrapper/README.md

 # component-silver-chartwrapper

-Mid-hierarchy 'waist' component for a Silver Bullet D3 chart
+Mid-hierarchy 'waist' component for a Silver Bullet D3 chart, mainly to triage chart type...